Introduction

 Customization

 You may customize or add additional overlays.
 To do so you will first need to have the Linux Kernel for Maivin setup and compiled as this is needed for building overlays.
+Next, you will need to clone the Maivin Overlays repository on GitHub.

 export ARCH=arm64